runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 Using the word *programmer* is quickly becoming as exhausted as the term *computer operator*, and we will need to grapple with the fact that developers are quickly becoming a creative class – particularly in the design world.

+*Thanks to [Greg Borenstein](http://gregborenstein.com/) for providing valuable feedback on an earlier draft of this post.*